Asia122/booking-pass/README.md

 ### ***access_db.py***

 The module *access_db.py* contains the functions used to access the database db_password.db and modify it.
 The function *check_for_username_correct()* takes as input username and password.
 It is used to verify that the username and password given as input to the program are contained in the database *access_db* and gives as output the role of the user.
-The function *save_new_username_correct()* takes as input **username password and role.
-It **allows the admin to add new users to the database or to correct the data of one of the existing ones.
+The function *save_new_username_correct()* takes as input username password and role.
+It allows the admin to add new users to the database or to correct the data of one of the existing ones.
 This module also contains the function *parse_args* which defines the arguments needed to run the program.

 ### ***visualize.py***

 The module *visualize.py* contains the functions which allow users to visualize data stored in the database *password_db.db* and in the dataset *people_vaccinated.csv*.
-The function *print_all_users()* gives the list of all the users present in the database and their role, *vaccinated_people()* takes as input the CSV dataset and allows to visualize **the data contained.
-Finally, *print_info* allows getting all the data of a patient contained in *people_vaccinated.csv* ****given its fiscal code.
+The function *print_all_users()* gives the list of all the users present in the database and their role, *vaccinated_people()* takes as input the CSV dataset and allows to visualize the data contained.
+Finally, *print_info* allows getting all the data of a patient contained in *people_vaccinated.csv* given its fiscal code and the database.

 ### ***checker.py***